GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 ===============

 :code:`np.transpose`
-    permutation of the axes.
-In addition to the parameters of :code:`np.transpose`, when applied to :code:`ndarray`'s, :code:`axes` can be the usual strings to represent the :code:`axes` attribute of the resulting storage.
-See also the :code:`reinterpret` method below.
+    Return a view of the buffers with the strides permuted in the order indicated by :code:`axes`.

 Attributes and Properties
 =========================